CosmWasm/sylvia-book/src/basics/events.md

 ## Returning events

-As an example we would add an event  admin_added emitted by our contract on the execution of
+As an example, we would add an event  admin_added emitted by our contract on the execution of
 add_member:

 ```rust,noplayground